serilog-contrib/serilog-sinks-applicationinsights/README.md

 ```

-.. or alternatively by using the built-in, default TraceTelemetry generation logic, but adapt the Telemetry's Context to include a UserId:
+.. or alternatively by using the built-in, default TraceTelemetry generation logic, but adapt the Telemetry's Context to include a UserId, operation_Id and operation_parentId when those properties is available.
+By setting operation id the gui in azure will display all loggs from that operation when that item is selected:

 ```csharp